Deadline: Tuesday, January 27, 2015.

 Boren Fellowships are funded by the National Security Education Program (NSEP), which focuses on geographic areas, languages, and fields of study deemed critical to U.S. national security.
 Applicants should identify how their projects, as well as their future academic and career goals, will contribute to U.S. national security, broadly defined.
 NSEP draws on a broad definition of national security, recognizing that the scope of national security has expanded to include not only the traditional concerns of protecting and promoting American well-being, but also the challenges of global society, including sustainable development, environmental degradation, global disease and hunger, population growth and migration, and economic competitiveness.
 All applicants must demonstrate how their study programs and future goals are connected to this broad understanding of national security.

 Congratulations to 2014 UI Boren Fellowship recipient, Chris Anderson!
 Chris is a Policitcal Science major going abroad to Tbilisi, Georgia.

 In exchange for fellowship funding, all Boren fellows must agree to the NSEP Service Requirement.

 Please contact Karen Wachsmuth for more information and for proposal review.
 For additional information on how to apply, please view our Boren application process Power Point.

-Click here for information on the 2011 UI Boren Fellowship recipient, Megan Johnson!
+Click here for information on the 2014 UI Boren Fellowship recipient, Chris Anderson!